View data with visualizations (charts)

 An organization-owned visualization is owned by an organization, and cannot be assigned or shared.
 The SavedQueryVisualization entity represents the organization-owned visualization.
 These visualizations are solution-aware entities in Microsoft Dynamics CRM.
 Whenever you update a saved query visualization, you must publish the changes for the updates to be available across the organization by using the PublishAllXmlRequest message.
 This entity is referred to as a System Chart in the Microsoft Dynamics CRM web application.

-A user-owned visualization is owned by an individual user, can be assigned and shared with other users and teams.
+A user-owned visualization is owned by an individual user, and can be assigned and shared with other users and teams.
 The UserQueryVisualization entity represents the user-owned visualization.
 This entity is referred to as a User Chart in the Microsoft Dynamics CRM web application, and is displayed under My Charts in the chart drop-down list.

 A user query visualization is not associated with a user query (view), despite the entity name.
 The view aspect of this entity is used only for setting the filter criteria.